syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/serialization.md

 ## Save

 The diagram is serialized as string while saving.
 The client-side method, [`saveDiagram`](../api/diagram#saveDiagram) helps to serialize the diagram as a string.
-The following code illustrates how to save the diagram.

 ```javascript
 var diagramElement = document.getElementById('element');